 ADA Self-Assessment Scope of Work Sacramento County Department of Airports

+REVISED AUGUST 26, 2022

 Section I. INTRODUCTION

-The Sacramento Department of Airports (SCDA) is seeking to retain an ADA Consultant with extensive experience in Americans with Disabilities Act (ADA) Title II compliance, to conduct an airport-wide Self- Evaluation and Transition Plan of SCDA services, programs, and facilities, including the street right-of-way accessibility.
-This entire effort will be in accordance to all ADA related titles and regulations, including Section 504 of the Rehabilitation act of 1973, California Building Code, the California Manual of Uniform Traffic Control Devices, and any other relevant state and local codes or standards that may be more stringent than the ADA guidelines.
+The Sacramento Department of Airports (SCDA) is seeking to retain an ADA Consultant with extensive experience in Americans with Disabilities Act (ADA) Title II compliance, to conduct an airport-wide ADA Self- Evaluation and Transition Plan (SETP) of SCDA services, programs, and facilities, including access to the public right-of-way, public transportation vehicles, wayfinding systems, websites, and information and communication technology.
+This entire effort will be in accordance with all ADA related titles and regulations, including Section 504 of the Rehabilitation act of 1973, California Building Code, the California Manual of Uniform Traffic Control Devices, and any other relevant state and local codes or standards that may be more stringent than the ADA guidelines.

-The scope of this work will include various SCDA programs, services, and assets used for public and non-public purposes, including but not limited to: terminals and concourses; cargo, rental car buildings; parking lots; bus stops; street intersections and sidewalks; and SCDA maintained websites, signs and digital displays at all four SCDA airports.
-See Attachment A for a preliminary list of SCDA facilities, programs and services that will likely be included in the ADA Consultant scope of work of this airport-wide effort.
+The scope of this work will include various SCDA programs, services, and assets used for public and non-public purposes, including but not limited to terminals and concourses; cargo, rental car buildings; parking lots; bus stops; street intersections and sidewalks; and SCDA maintained websites, signs and digital displays at all four SCDA airports.
+See Attachment A for a preliminary list of SCDA facilities, programs and services that will be included in the ADA Consultant scope of work of this airport-wide effort.

 The airport-wide self-evaluation will provide a survey summary of any accessibility barriers for each building, street intersection, program, service, etc.

-Each accessibility barrier will be clearly identified and located.
+The consultant is to clearly identify and locate each accessibility barrier.
 The identified barriers will include any recommended corrective measure(s) with associated cost, and a prioritization.
 The airport-wide self-evaluation will become the basis of preparing the airport-wide ADA Transition Plan for targeting and budgeting specific annual accessibility improvements projects.

 SCDA’s services, programs, facilities or activities, when viewed in their entirety, must be readily accessible to and usable by individuals with disabilities.
 This "program accessibility" is the ultimate objective for all existing SCDA facilities, programs and services.
 However, there may be some instances where the ADA may not necessarily require SCDA to make aspects of their existing facilities accessible.
-The ADA Consultant will likewise assist SCDA to identify and fully demonstrate those instances where by taking corrective action it would result in a fundamental alteration in the nature of that certain program or activity, or be an undue financial and administrative burden as provided by Title II of the ADA.
+The ADA Consultant will likewise assist SCDA to identify and fully demonstrate those instances whereby taking corrective action it would result in a fundamental alteration in that certain program or activity or be an undue financial and administrative burden as provided by Title II of the ADA.

 Section II.
 BACKGROUND

-SCDA initiated a self-evaluation of its public facilities in 2021/22 in accordance with the Federal Aviation Administration’s Office of Civil Rights requirement for a triennial self-evaluation, however this effort was not completed in full since it only surveyed for physical barriers, so a complete transition plan was not prepared.
-The ADA Consultant will conduct a new complete self-evaluation effort for the current SCDA facilities, services, and programs.
+SCDA initiated a self-evaluation of its public facilities in 2021/22 in accordance with the Federal Aviation Administration’s Office of Civil Rights requirement for a triennial self-evaluation, however they did not complete this effort in full since it only surveyed for physical barriers, so a complete transition plan was not prepared.
+The ADA Consultant will conduct a new independent complete self-evaluation effort for the current SCDA facilities, services, and programs.

 Section III.
 ANTICIPATED ELEMENTS OF THE PROJECT SCOPE

-SCDA is requesting an ADA Consultant or team to perform all services required to complete this comprehensive airport-wide self-evaluation and transition plan.
+SCDA is requesting an ADA Consultant or team to perform all services required to complete this comprehensive airport-wide ADA SETP.
 If individual firms are not able to perform or have experience in a specific scope of work, it will be necessary to respond to this proposal as a team.
-The ADA Consultant (or team) will be expected to work under the direction of the SCDA representative and coordinate as needed with other County departments, outside agencies and interested stakeholders to perform the necessary tasks.
+The SCDA will expect ADA Consultant (or team) to work under the direction of the SCDA representative and coordinate as needed with other County departments, outside agencies and interested stakeholders to perform the necessary tasks.